-This position is located at WOMACK Army Medical Center in Fort Bragg NC.
+This position is located at Winn Army Community Hospital, Hiinesville, Fort Stewart GA.

-This is an employed civilian Physican (OB/GYN) position that affords job security, a competitive salary, bonuses, moving expenses, full malpractice coverage, up to 26 days paid vacation, 10 days paid Federal Holidays, a sick leave benefit, CME opportunities, and a first-class health and retirement benefit package.
-We are seeking ordinary people with extraordinary hearts to care for the men and women who wear and have worn the uniform and their families.
+This is an employed civilian Physician (OBGYN) position that affords job security, a competitive base salary, bonuses, moving expenses, full malpractice coverage, up to 26 days paid vacation, 11 days paid Federal Holidays, a sick leave benefit, CME opportunities, and a first-class health and retirement benefit package.

 US Citizenship required